melvsalonga/EdgeTTS/README.md

 # Edge TTS Text-to-Speech Converter

 ## Overview
 Edge TTS Text-to-Speech Converter is a Python application that leverages Microsoft Edge TTS for converting text to speech.
 It features a user-friendly Gradio interface and supports both single and multi-speaker modes, subtitle generation (.srt), and file uploads for text input (TXT or SRT formats).
-Key functionalities include smart format detection for plain text or SRT subtitle files, and the ability to adjust speech rate and pitch.
+Key functionalities include smart format detection for plain text or SRT subtitle files, and the ability to adjust speech rate and pitch for customized audio output.

 ## Installation